Konkan: Geography

 The Konkan extends throughout the western coasts of Maharashtra, and Goa.
-It is bounded by the Western Ghats mountain range (also known as Sahyadri) in the east, the Arabian Sea in the west, the Daman Ganga River in the north, and the River Aghanashini in the south.
+It is bounded by the Western Ghats mountain range (also known as Sahyadri) in the east, the Arabian Sea in the west, the Daman Ganga River in the north, and the Aghanashini River in the south.
 The Gangavalli flows in the district of Uttara Kannada in present-day Karnataka.
 Its northern bank constitutes the southernmost portion of Konkan.
-The towns of Karwar, Ankola, Kumta, Honavar, and Bhatkal fall within the Konkan coast.
+The towns of Karwar, Ankola, Kumta, Honnavar, and Bhatkal fall within the Konkan coast.
 The largest city on the Konkan coast is Mumbai, the state capital of Maharashtra.
 Districts on the Konkan coast are, from north to south: